pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	SharedResource bool
 }

-// ResourceClaimScheduling objects get created by a scheduler when it needs
+// PodScheduling objects get created by a scheduler when it needs
-// information from a resource driver while scheduling a Pod that uses
+// information from resource driver(s) while scheduling a Pod that uses
-// an unallocated ResourceClaim with delayed allocation.
+// one or more unallocated ResourceClaims with delayed allocation.
 //
 // Alternatively, a scheduler extender might be configured for the
+// resource driver(s).
+If all drivers have one, this object is not
+// needed.
-// resource driver.
-In that case no such object is needed. type ResourceClaimScheduling struct {
+type PodScheduling struct {
 	metav1.TypeMeta

-	// The name must be the same as the corresponding ResourceClaim.
+	// The name must be the same as the corresponding Pod.
-	// That ResourceClaim must be listed as owner in OwnerReferences
+	// That Pod must be listed as owner in OwnerReferences
-	// to ensure that the ResourceClaimScheduling gets deleted
+	// to ensure that the PodScheduling object gets deleted
 	// when no longer needed.
-Normally the driver will delete it,
+Normally the scheduler will delete it.
-	// but it might get removed before it has a chance to do that.
 	//
-	// The special ResourceDriverLabel must be set to the name of
-	// the resource driver that is expected to provide the
-	// information.
-Resource drivers can use that as filter to
-	// receive only objects that are relevant for them.
-	//
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
 	metav1.ObjectMeta

 	// When allocation is delayed, and the scheduler needs to
 	// decide on which node a Pod should run, it will
-	// ask the driver on which nodes the resource might be
+	// ask the driver(s) on which nodes the resource might be
 	// made available.
 To trigger that check, the scheduler
 	// provides the names of nodes which might be suitable
 	// for the Pod.
 Will be updated periodically until